kyma-project/control-plane/docs/provisioner/provisioning-api.md

-# Introduction
+# Provisioning API

-The goal of this document is to describe the requirements for the Provisioner component and propose an API.
+The goal of this document is to describe the requirements for the Runtime Provisioner and propose an API.

-## Requirements
+# Requirements

 ## Non-Functional